sheepzh/make-zero/README.md

 cd make-zero
 npm install

-# Build for development
+# Run the development server
 # Two output directories:
 #  1. "dist_dev" for Chrome & Edge
 #  2. "firefox_dev" for FireFox
-# You can load it from above folders in development mode of browers.
+# You can load it from above folders in development mode of browsers, Chrome, Firefox or Edge.
-npm run build
+npm run dev

 # Build for production
 # The output directory is "chrome_dir"
 # Also the package of app and source code to be submitted to the store will be archived and moved to the "market_packages" directory
 npm run build:prod
 ```